-In this article, I will be explaining about Supercharger: Definition, Parts, Working Principle, types, Advantages and Disadvantages, Applications in a detailed way.
-Before discussing in detail, let's start with the definition of it.
+In this article, I will explain the Supercharger: Definition, Parts, Working Principles, Types, Advantages and Disadvantages, and Applications in a detailed way.
+Before discussing it in detail, let's start with the definition of it.

 The process of forcing more charge into the engine cylinder than can be drawn by naturally aspirated piston action to get more power is called Supercharger.